wake-82/DepthLive3D/README.md

 - **Start 3D Conversion / Stop** — Starts or stops the program.
 You can also hold the `ESC` key for 2 seconds to exit the program.

 > Any option that does not prompt a "restart required" notice can be adjusted in real time while the program is running.

 ---

+## Conversion 3D Options

+- **Input File** — Select a video file.
+Selecting a folder will sequentially convert all videos inside it.

+- **Depthmap Input File** — Select both the original video and a depthmap video to skip depthmap generation and start conversion immediately.

+- **Output Folder** — Select the destination folder where converted files will be saved.

+- **Preset** — Save and load your custom 3D settings.

+- **Output Format** — Select the 3D output format.

+- **3D Options** — Please refer to the Live 3D options documentation.

+- **Extract Raw Depthmap** — When checked, exports and saves the raw depthmap video alongside the output file.

+- **Scene Boundary Detection** — Automatically detects and splits scene transitions.<br> Recommended when using Flicker Reduction to eliminate ghosting artifacts during scene cuts.

+- **Screen Border Protection** — Please refer to the Live 3D options documentation.

+- **Use FP16** — When checked, processes using FP16; when unchecked, generates depthmaps using FP32.<br> FP16 offers faster processing speeds, whereas FP32 provides slightly higher precision.

+- **Auto Mode** — When checked, automatically applies optimized parameters based on the 3D depth strength.

+- **Video Codec** — Selects the video encoding codec.<br> libx uses CPU processing, while nvenc utilizes NVIDIA GPU acceleration for faster conversion speeds.

+- **Resize Resolution** — Changes the resolution of the video prior to conversion.

+- **MKV HDR Normalize** — When checked, re-encodes HDR video into a standard video format before starting the conversion process.

+- **Auto Letterbox Crop** — Automatically detects and crops top and bottom letterboxes.<br> Note that detection may fail if text or subtitles overlap the letterbox area.

+- **Pad to 16:9** — Pads non-16:9 videos with letterboxes to conform to a 16:9 aspect ratio.<br> Recommended for use in conjunction with Auto Letterbox Crop.

+- **Start Time, End Time** — When enabled, allows specifying a custom time frame to convert a specific clip of the video.

+- **Start / Stop Buttons** — Starts or halts the video conversion process.

+---